 Beginning in the fourth quarter of 2008, the federal government, including through the Federal Deposit Insurance Corporation and the GSEs, and several lenders implemented programs to modify loans to make them more affordable to borrowers with the goal of reducing the number of foreclosures.
 During 2012, 2013 and the first quarter of 2014, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$1.2 billion, \$1.0 billion and \$210 million, respectively, of estimated claim payments.
-As noted below, we cannot predict with a high degree of confidence what the ultimate re-default rate on these modifications will be.
-Although the recent re-default rate has been lower, for internal reporting and planning purposes, we assume approximately 50% of these modifications will ultimately re-default, and those re-defaults may result in future claim payments.
-Because modifications cure the defaults with respect to the previously defaulted loans, our loss reserves do not account for potential re-defaults unless at the time the reserve is established, the re-default has already occurred.
-Based on information that is provided to us, most of the modifications resulted in reduced payments from interest rate and/or amortization period adjustments; from 2012 through the first quarter of 2014, approximately 10% resulted in principal forgiveness.
+As noted below, we cannot predict with a high degree of confidence what the ultimatere-defaultrate on these modifications will be.
+Although the recent re-defaultrate has been lower, for internal reporting and planning purposes, we assume approximately 50% of these modifications will ultimately re-default, and those re-defaults may result in future claim payments.
+Because modifications cure the defaults with respect to the previously defaulted loans, our loss reserves do not account for potential re-defaults and the time the reserve is established, the re-defaulthas already occurred.
+Based on information that is provided to us, most of the modification resulted in reduced payments from interest rate and/or amortization period adjustments; from 2012 through the first quarter of 2014, approximately 10% resulted in principal forgiveness.

-One loan modification program is the Home Affordable Modification Program ("HAMP").
-Some of HAMP's eligibility criteria relate to the borrower's current income and non-mortgage debt payments.
-Because the GSEs and servicers do not share such information with us, we cannot determine with certainty the number of loans in our delinquent inventory that are eligible to participate in HAMP.
-We believe that it could take several months from the time a borrower has made all of the payments during HAMP's three month "trial modification" period for the loan to be reported to us as a cured delinquency.
-We rely on information provided to us by the GSEs and servicers.
-We do not receive all of the information from such sources that is required to determine with certainty the number of loans that are participating in, or have successfully completed, HAMP.
-We are aware of approximately 6,970 loans in our primary delinquent inventory at March 31, 2014 for which the HAMP trial period has begun and which trial periods have not been reported to us as completed or cancelled.
-Through March 31, 2014, approximately 52,700 delinquent primary loans have cured their delinquency after entering HAMP and are not in default.
-In 2013 and the first quarter of 2014, approximately 17% and 14%, respectively, of our primary cures were the result of a modification, with HAMP accounting for approximately 68% of those modifications in each of 2013 and the first quarter of 2014.
-Although the HAMP program has been extended through December 2015, we believe that we have realized the majority of the benefits from HAMP because the number of loans insured by us that we are aware are entering HAMP trial modification periods has decreased significantly since 2010.
+One loan modificationprogram is the Home AffordableModification Program ("HAMP") which began in 2009.
+Some of HAMP's eligibilitycriteria relate to the borrower's current income and non-mortgage debt payments.
+Because the GSEs and servicers do not share such informationwith us, we cannot determine with certainty the number of loans in our delinquentinventory that are eligible participate in HAMP.
+We believe that it could take several months from the time a borrowerhas made all of the payments during HAMP's three month "trial modification" period for the loan to be reported to us as a cured delinquency.
+We rely on informationprovided to us by the GSEs and servicers.
+We do not receive all of the informationfrom such sources that is required to determine with certainty the number of loans that are participating in, or have successfully completed, HAMP.
+We are aware of approximately6,970 loans in our primary delinquent inventory at March 31, 2014 for which the HAMP trial period has begun and which trial periods have not been reported to us as completed or cancelled.
+Through March 31, 2014, approximately5,700 delinquent primary loans have cured their delinquency after entering HAMP and are not in default.
+In 2013 and the first quarter of 2014, approximately17% and 14%, respectively, of our primary cures were the result of a modification, with HAMP accounting for approximately68% of those modifications in each of 2013 and the first quarter of 2014.
+Although the HAMP program has been extended through December2015, we believe that we have realized the majority of the benefits from HAMP because the number of loans insured by us that we are aware are entering HAMP trial modification periods has decreased significantlysince 2010.
+The interest rates on certain loans modifiedunder HAMP are subject to adjustmentfive years after the modification was entered into.
+Such adjustments are limited to an increase of one percentage point per year.